pvtl/style-guides/php/README.md

 We use the "camelCase" format for all variable/property and function/method names.

-As per PSR-2 (section 4.2 and 4.3) do not use leading underscores to indicate private or protected visibility (eg. $_badPrivateVariable).
+As per PSR-12 (section 4.3 & 4.4) do not use leading underscores to indicate private or protected visibility (eg. $this->_badPrivateMethodName(), $_badPrivateVariable).

+Example of good property and method names:

 ```php
     $firstName = 'Joe';